Create Your Dog Bill of Sale

 No state specifically requires a bill of sale for dog transactions — but without one, you have no legal proof of ownership transfer.
 If a dispute arises over who owns the dog, who paid what, or whether health conditions were disclosed, a bill of sale is the document that settles it.
 Breeders use them to enforce spay/neuter agreements and protect their bloodlines.
 Rescues use them to document adoption terms.
 And for any private sale, it's the only record that proves the transaction happened.
 A dog bill of sale isn't legally required — it's just the only thing that protects you if something goes wrong.

-Featured — State spotlight
+Featured — Spotlight

 Valid in all 50 states for private dog transactions.